Sergio Scariolo: NBA champion with the Toronto Raptors (2018–2021)

-In July 2018, he was hired by the Toronto Raptors as an assistant coach, aiding them to win their first NBA championship.
+On July 25, 2018, Scariolo was hired by the Toronto Raptors as an assistant coach, aiding them to win their first NBA championship.
 Scariolo became the first Italian coach and the second Italian ever, after the shooting guard Marco Belinelli, to become an NBA champion.
 On 26 February 2021, Scariolo served as interim head coach of the Raptors for a game against the Houston Rockets after head coach Nick Nurse and five assistants missed the game due to the NBA's health and safety protocols; Toronto won the game 122–111.
 Raptors point guard Kyle Lowry collected the game ball after the game and presented it to Scariolo as a memento.

-At the head of Virtus Bologna (2021–present)
+At the head of Virtus Bologna (2021–2023)

 On 18 June 2021, Scariolo signed a three-year deal with Virtus Bologna, of the Italian Lega Basket Serie A (LBA).
 On 21 September, the team won the second Supercup in its history, defeating Olimpia Milano 90–84.
 Moreover, after having ousted Lietkabelis, Ulm and Valencia in the first three rounds of the playoffs, on 11 May 2022, Virtus defeated Frutti Extra Bursaspor by 80–67 at the Segafredo Arena, winning its first EuroCup and qualifying for the EuroLeague after 14 years.
 However, despite having ended the regular season at the first place and having ousted 3–0 both Pesaro and Tortona in the first two rounds of playoffs, Virtus was defeated 4–2 in the national finals by Olimpia Milan.

 On 29 September 2022, after having ousted Olimpia Milano in the semifinals, Virtus won its third Supercup, defeating 72–69 Banco di Sardegna Sassari and achieving a back-to-back, following the 2021 trophy.
+However, despite good premises Virtus ended the EuroLeague season at the 14th place, thus it did not qualify for the playoffs.
+Moreover, the team was defeated in the Italian Basketball Cup final by Brescia.
+In June, after having ousted 3–0 both Brindisi and Tortona, Virtus was defeated 4–3 by Olimpia Milan in the national finals, following a series which was widely regarded among the best in the latest years of Italian basketball.

+On 15 September, just a few weeks before the season start, Scariolo was fired following controversial statements regarding the new roster and the upcoming season.

+Return to Real Madrid (2025–present)

+On 3 July 2025, Scariolo signed a three-year deal with Real Madrid, returning to the Spanish powerhouse after 23 years.